 In 2018, the road to legalization was bumpy.
 The state tried to impose restrictions, such as having licensed pharmacists on-site at dispensaries, but these requirements were dropped after lawsuits were filed; some rules have been rolled back, as the state’s Attorney General ruled that they overreached.

-Determining if a Patient Is Qualified
+Determining if a Patient Is Qualified For Oklahoma Medical Cannabis

 In many states, medical cannabis is only approved for patients who meet “qualifying conditions.”
 For example, in Florida, people may not use cannabis to manage autism, but in other states, the use of cannabis is legal for this purpose.